urklegrue/2015_FALL_499-1/README.md

 Class Project!

-This class project is totally the best
+This class project is totally the best.